delvers/netcup-dynamic-inventory/README.md

       -c {start,stop}  starts or stops server, requires --host

 #### Install
-This script is developt with Python 2.7.12 and based on [zeep](http://docs.python-zeep.org/en/master/).
+This script is developed with Python 2.7.12 and based on [zeep](http://docs.python-zeep.org/en/master/).
 Zeep is fastly installed:

     pip install zeep